Sip All Summer Long

-Rebecca Isbister 2021 Roadtrip Adventures, Announcement, Beverage Trails, Bonnyville, Breweries, Distilleries & Wineries, Camrose, Camrose County, Cold Lake, Drink, Drink, Eat & Shop, East of Edmonton, Edgerton, Fort Saskatchewan, Lac La Biche Region, Lloydminster, MD of Bonnyville, Northeast of Edmonton, Roadtrips, Sherwood Park, Southeast of Edmonton, Strathcona County, Summer Adventures, Two Hills, Vermilion, Vermilion River County, Viking
+Jennifer Filip2023 Roadtrip Adventures, Beverage Trails, Breweries, Distilleries & Wineries, Drink, Drink, Eat & Shop, East of Edmonton, Northeast of Edmonton, Southeast of Edmonton, Summer Adventures

 Summer is in full swing – that means time to beat the heat with a cold drink!
-Even better, it’s Local Food Week in Alberta coming up on August 8 to August 15, 2021.
-Which makes it all more meaningful to celebrate the local craft breweries, distilleries and wineries in our special region.
+Even better; Local Food Week in Alberta coming up on August 13 to August 20, 2023.
+Which makes it all more meaningful to celebrate the local craft breweries, distilleries, wineries and meaderies in our special region.
 All are truly unique and focus on specialty recipes made with regionally sourced ingredients.

 Read on for our top picks of places to Drink East of Edmonton & get sippin!